gethinode/hinode/content/post/spring-20-release-highlights-samesite-cookies-integrations-and-preparing-for-google-chrome-80.md

 <pre>SameSite=None; Secure</pre>Test again, and they should all be back up and running!
 Salesforce does note (and it’s a good note) that:

-> While you test your cookies, consider what’s the most secure SameSite value that works for each cookie.
+While you test your cookies, consider what’s the most secure SameSite value that works for each cookie.
 If a cookie is intended to be accessed only in a first-party context, you can apply SameSite=Lax or SameSite=Strict to prevent external access.
 Explicitly setting SameSite=Lax means that you’re not relying on default browser behavior.

-> And now your org and integrations should be all set for the Chrome 80 release!
+And now your org and integrations should be all set for the Chrome 80 release!

-> As always, if you need a hand ensuring that your org is ready and up-to-date, want some help building secure integrations, or anything else Salesforce-related, [drop us a line ](https://www.mkpartners.com/article/contact/contact)— MK Partners is here to help!
-> Stay tuned here on the blog for more Spring ’20 release highlights and, until next time, keep working hard, smart, and happy!
+Stay tuned here on the blog for more Spring ’20 release highlights and, until next time, keep working hard, smart, and happy!

-> We’ll see you in the cloud.
+We’ll see you in the cloud.